BeardedTinker/Home-Assistant_Config/automations/README.md

 ### /automation/alarms
 Wake-up alarms for kids during the school year.
 Still not finished.
+Nme could be notifications, but due to how it started it's still called alarms

 ### /automation/lights
 Automations related to lights.

+### /automation/plants
+Used to track when plant sensors have been charged last time

 ### /automation/switches
 Xiaomi CUBE and switches automations.

 ### /automation/system
 System related stuff, such as github, update notifications etc

+### /automation/tags
+NFC tag automations.
+Far from finished, more of proof of concept.

 ### /automation/telegram
 Bunch of automations that can be used to control telegram bot with /commands or menus.

 ### /automation/utilities
 Heating, electricity and similar automations

 ### /automation/weather
 Weather and air quality related automations.